 Once in-person Registration Events have been completed, the on-line registration option may be open.
-Please note that late registrations will incur an additional $25 fee.
+Please note that late registrations may incur additional fees.
 Once a division reaches its full capacity, children will be put on a waiting list.
 If space becomes available, they will be placed on teams in the order in which they appear on the list.
 If players are not placed on a team then a refund will be issued.

 Saugerties AYSO is a 100% volunteer run organization.
 All volunteers must be registered with AYSO national.
 Volunteer backgrounds and references are checked by national staff to ensure the safety of our children.
 Your information will not be shared with any third party.
 Key personal information (e.g., social security number, drivers license number) will be encrypted.
 You will need to fill in specific information, including details on personal references. .
 For complete instructions on completing this process, read this article here.
 Once you are ready, visit www.eAYSO.org to submit your volunteer application.

 If you have previously registered as a volunteer, it takes just a few minutes to update your record.
 Volunteer forms must be updated annually prior to the Fall season.
 Returning volunteers do not have to print out any forms because we're set up for digital signatures.